itsallcode/openfasttrace-demo/oft-live-demo-medium.md

 #### On Debian / Ubuntu

-The following was tested on Ubuntu 22.04 server LTS (to use a small image), but should run on other comparable setups too.
+The following was tested on Ubuntu 22.04 Server LTS (to use a small image), but should run on other comparable setups too.

+While OFT still works with Java 11, at the time of this writing 11 is almost at its end-of-live, therefore the demo uses Java 17.

 ```bash
 sudo apt install bash coreutils grep maven openjdk-17-jdk vim libxml2-utils